MichaelRay2/Benedictine-Pub-VS-Code/README.md

 #### Returning User
 5. As a returning user, I want to visit the facebook page.
-6. As a returnign user, I want to check which sports are on this weekend.
-7. As a returning user, I want to book a venue for a party.
+6. As a returning user, I want to book a venue for a party.
-8. As a returning user, I want to make sure the pub is open when I plan to visit.
+7. As a returning user, I want to make sure the pub is open when I plan to visit.

 #### Site Owner
-13. As the site owner, I want the pub to have an online presence like local competitors.
+8. As the site owner, I want the pub to have an online presence like local competitors.
-14. As the site owner, I want users to get to know the restaurant.
+9. As the site owner, I want users to get to know the restaurant.
-15. As the site owner, I want the users to be able to contact us.
+10. As the site owner, I want the users to be able to contact us.

 ## Design